 Lima is safe to travel alone as a solo woman.
 Stay out of dangerous districts such as Callao (just the airport zone is safer) or La Victoria.
-Groping or catcalling can be common but not too different to what you would experience in any other big city.
-Men can be over friendly with foreigners so be aware of that.
+Groping or catcalling can be common but not too different from what you would experience in any other big city.
+Men can be over-friendly with foreigners so be aware of that.
 As always, be aware of all your belongings and drinks when you’re out.
 Walking alone at night can feel unsafe so avoid it.

 Traveling with children

-We hope you enjoy your tip to Lima!
+We hope you enjoy your trip to Lima!